-Course: 389H, 390H Honors Dramatis Grades 10-12
+Course: 389H, 390H Honors Dramatis

-This is an auditioned, 10 member dramatic ensemble, known as Dramatis Personae, that will explore advanced theatrical material.
-Each performer will further develop techniques for acting, vocal projection, and character development.
-An emphasis is placed on building the ensemble into a cohesive unit, and the group will perform regularly throughout the school year in a variety of contexts.
+This is an auditioned, 10-member dramatic ensemble, known as Dramatis, that explores advanced theatrical material.
+Each ensemble member further develops techniques for acting, vocal projection, and character development.
+An emphasis is placed on building the ensemble into a cohesive unit, and the group performs regularly throughout the school year in a variety of contexts.

-Prerequisite: Drama, Placement audition, Teacher recommendation Additional Expenses: Students may be required to obtain appropriate "theatre blacks" as a base performance outfit.
-This ensemble takes a mandatory trip during the school year (cost: typically \$400).
+- Prerequisite: Drama, Placement audition, Teacher recommendation - Additional Expenses: Students may be required to obtain appropriate "theatre blacks" as a base performance outfit.
+This ensemble takes a mandatory trip during the school year (cost is typically \$400).
 For more information, contact the Fine Arts Director.